 The questions that you need to answer here are:

-SWOT analysis that will give you results in the form of strategies for dealing with the current situation and prepare for the future and that covers both internal and external factors is a useful defense mechanism for each company.
+A SWOT analysis gives us strategies for dealing with the current situation and preparing for the future.
+Covering both internal and external factors is a good starting point for personal improvement.

 Next: SWOT Analysis Template